ProgrammerAL/Presentations-2024/atlanta-developers-conference-2024/presentation.md

 ---

-# Check at "Ingress of the App"
+# Check for Null at "Ingress of the App"

 - Add to entities coming into your code
   - HTTP Requests